tonykastaneda/ddmk-nevercry/README.md

 # DDMK NEVER CRY
-At somepoint in 2024 either Capcom or the Steam Family Share update bunked the current version of DDMK for the retail version of the HD Collection.
-Luckily I was able to peace meal a solution for those banging there head against the wall trying to install DDMK 2.7.3 or really any version.
-Well hopefully you never have to cry again after this mod.
+This project came around after banging my head against a wall trying to get DDMK to install on the latest HD Collection update.
+At some point in 2024, either Capcom or the Steam Family Share update fucked the current version of DDMK for the retail version of the HD Collection.
+Luckily, I was able to piece together a solution for those also banging their heads against the wall trying to install DDMK.
+Hopefully now you’ll never have to cry again after this mod.

 # DDMK
 For more information on DDMK head over to the original repo [here](https://github.com/serpentiem/ddmk)